storybookjs/react-native/addons/ondevice-backgrounds/README.md

 ## Usage

-See the [example of using the Backgrounds addon with Component Story Format](../../examples/native/components/BackgroundExample/BackgroundCsf.stories.tsx).
+See the [example of using the Backgrounds Addon with Component Story Format](../../examples/native/components/BackgroundExample/BackgroundCsf.stories.tsx).
 You can also run the [react-native app](../../examples/native) to see it in action.

-The [web backgrounds addon documentation](https://storybook.js.org/docs/react/essentials/backgrounds) may also be useful, but the examples there have not been tested with React-Native Storybook.
+The [web Backgrounds Addon documentation](https://storybook.js.org/docs/react/essentials/backgrounds) may also be useful, but the examples there have not been tested with Storybook for React Native.